<!--

 /// @dev All three policy IDs must reference existing simple policies (not compound).

-/// Compound policies are immutable - they cannot be modified after creation.
+/// Compound policy references are immutable — the constituent policy IDs cannot be changed after creation.

 /// Emits CompoundPolicyCreated event.